 As older children are engaged in more sophisticated play, younger children are able to observe and model after them.
-This helps to extend their ideas and also encourage them to contribute to the play.
+This helps to extend their ideas and also encourages them to contribute to the play.

 When faced with difficulties, younger children will approach the older children for help.
-This allows older children to think about the questions asked, relate it to their own experiences before teaching the younger playmates.
+This allows older children to think about the questions asked, relate them to their own experiences before teaching the younger playmates.

-Apart from learning how to interact and communicate to children of different ages, each child also learns a variety of prosocial behavior, such as turn-taking, sharing, cooperating, caring for and taking responsibility for another.
+Apart from learning how to interact and communicate with children of different ages, each child also learns a variety of prosocial behavior, such as turn-taking, sharing, cooperating, caring for and taking responsibility for another.

 Mixed-age play helps children develop conflict resolution skills.
-Children learn how to regulate their own emotions, ways to demonstrate and respond to emotional cues of their playmates.
+Children learn how to regulate their own emotions, ways to demonstrate and respond to the emotional cues of their playmates.